Pfannkuchen pilgrimage through Europe

 It was obviously time to give up my pfannkuchen pilgrimage, but no need to despair, on arrival in Slovenia I discovered the local specialty is ‘Bled Cake’ and this wicked cream-filled cake comes with all the trimmings.
 The next stop was Venice and what more can I say.
 No matter what you call them – the cakes, desserts and dishes of Europe are all delicious!”

-If you’re a traveller with a sweet tooth, what’s the most delicious dish that you’ve tried in Europe?
+If you’re a traveller with a sweet tooth, what’s the most delicious dish that you’ve tried on holiday in Austria?

 Photo of Bakery in Europe by Sheila Pham.